tjelvar-olsson/tjelvar-olsson.github.io/_drafts/three_tips_for_improving_your_scientific_code.md

 Using version control is one of the simplest ways of increasing your productivity.
 The reason being that it reduces your fear of changing existing code as you can always roll back to a previously working state.
-One of the tell tell signs that you need to use version control is if your project directory contains files named along the lines of the below (as you can tell I used to do this before I saw the light).
+One of the tell tale signs that you need to use version control is if your project directory contains files named along the lines of the below (as you can tell I used to do this before I saw the light).